buzzqw/TUS/OBSS/markdown-separati/en/42-the-earth.md

 12°) Kartan (season: spring)

 *Raanant* is the month celebrated at the end of the Secular Cycle, every hundred years.
-It's a month of freedom from Patrons, from Laws, it's the month of catharsis and violence, of freedom and rebirth.
+It' \*\*s a month of freedom from Patrons, from Laws, it' \*\*s the month of catharsis and violence, of freedom and rebirth.

 A cycle of seven days, a week, is composed of days named: